Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 with the financial statements or our knowledge obtained in the audit or otherwise appears to be

-misstatement of this other information, we are required to report that fact.
-We have nothing to
+material misstatement of this other information, we are required to report that fact.
+We have

-Act with respect to the preparation of these financial statements that give a true and fair view of
+the Act with respect to the preparation of these financial statements that give a true and fair

-the state of affairs (financial position), profit or loss (financial performance including other
+view of the state of affairs (financial position), profit or loss (financial performance including

-comprehensive income), changes in equity and cash flows of the Company in accordance with the
+other comprehensive income), changes in equity and cash flows of the Company in accordance

-accounting principles generally accepted in India, including the Ind AS specified under Section
+with the accounting principles generally accepted in India, including the Ind AS specified

-133 of the Act.
-This responsibility also includes maintenance of adequate accounting records in
+under Section 133 of the Act.
+This responsibility also includes maintenance of adequate

 10. In preparing the financial statements, management is responsible for assessing the Company’s